 What Eats Armored Catfish?

 Predators include other larger fish, birds, river otters, and crocodiles.
-However, humans are predators, mainly for the aquarium trade but less often for food.
+Humans also catch them, mainly for the aquarium trade and less often for food.

 Armored Catfish Reproduction and Lifespan

-Armored Catfish have many different species, and their breeding habits can vary.
+There are many different species of Armored Catfish, and their breeding habits can vary.
 However, the most common is burrowing into the shoreline and creating an area to lay their eggs.

 Sometimes, these burrows can be up to three feet deep and destroy the shoreline.

-Twice a year, females lay several thousand eggs in the burrows.
-During the breeding season, the males guard the nest until the eggs hatch around 20 days later.
+Females lay several thousand eggs in the burrows twice a year.
+During the breeding season, males guard the nest until the eggs hatch, which takes about 20 days.

 Armored Catfish in Fishing and Cooking